BS/MD Programs: 2024 List & How to Get In

 FAQs

-Early decision programs (EDPs) allow med school applicants (in undergrad or beyond) to select a single medical program in exchange for early, guaranteed acceptance.
-These choices are binding — if you apply EDP, you may not apply anywhere else unless your EDP application is rejected.
+• Early decision (ED) admissions programs allow med school applicants to select a single medical program in exchange for early, guaranteed acceptance.
+These choices are binding — meaning if you apply ED, you may not apply anywhere else unless your ED application is rejected.
+If your application is rejected, you’ll have to apply after October 1 in your cycle, which is late and disadvantages your application against others.
+That’s why I almost never suggest students apply early decision to med school.

-I haven’t heard anyone complain that they had a harder time studying for the USMLE because they entered a BS/MD program that didn’t require taking the MCAT.
+I haven’t heard anyone complain about having a harder time studying for the USMLE because they entered a BS/MD program that didn’t require taking the MCAT.

-Even though some BS/MD students don’t have to take the MCAT, they have learned all the same material and undergone the same classroom testing needed to prepare for the USMLE.
+Even though some BS/MD students don’t have to take the MCAT, they’ve learned all the same material and undergone the same classroom testing needed to prepare for the USMLE.

 Additionally, it seems that BS/MD students place successfully into their top residency choices just as often as their classmates.
 Even if they were at a slight disadvantage with USMLE preparation, it doesn’t seem to impact their career in any way.

-The best way to find your answer is, again, to ask questions during the interview process and decide in the end what is of greater importance to you: flexibility of choice or certainty of admission to med school.
+The best way to find your answer is to ask questions during the application and interview process and decide what is ultimately of greater importance to you: flexibility of choice, or certainty of admission to med school.

 No, an accelerated program will not put you at a disadvantage for med school.
 In contrast, students often say that accelerated programs are better because you have less time to forget the material you just learned.

-In an accelerated program, this is exactly what you do; you take more classes during the summer, and you take related science classes within a shorter time.
-There is no reason why you’d be at a disadvantage; if anything, you probably know the information better!
+In an accelerated program, you take more classes during the summer, and you take related science classes within a shorter time.
+Both of these facts should actually advantage you.

 While a BS/MD program doesn’t necessarily lock you into one career path, most people who choose this route do so because they want to be locked into a medical career path.

-With accelerated programs, it can be slightly more difficult to pursue non-science majors since you’re expected to complete a set number of science classes in a limited amount of time, but it’s not impossible to do.
+With accelerated programs, it can be slightly more difficult to pursue non-science majors since you’re expected to complete a set number of science classes in a limited amount of time.

 The purpose of BS/MD programs is to offer you a less-pressured, more guaranteed route to medical school.
-But if you end up deciding that this isn’t the right path for you, there is no contract agreement binding you to it.
+But if you decide that this isn’t the right path for you, there is no contract agreement binding you to it.
 The choice is always yours to change your direction in life.

 Next Steps

-Hopefully, you have gained more perspective in terms of what to expect and what not to expect if you choose to commit to a BS/MD combined program.
+Now you know what to expect and what not to expect if you choose to commit to a BS/MD combined program.
+If you want to pursue BS/MD, we have lots of resources to make your application as good as it can be.

-Ready to make your dreams of becoming a doctor a reality?
-The next best step is to speak with a member of our enrollment team who can help you get into a competitive direct medical program.
-70% of our students get an acceptance!
+Your next step is to speak with a member of our enrollment team who can help you get into a competitive BS/MD medical program.
+68% of our BS/MD clients get an acceptance!

 Kachiu Lee, MD